hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

 -   `remote_username` (string) - The username for the SSH user that will access the remote machine.
 This is required if `remote_type` is enabled.

+-   `serial` (string) - This specifies a serial port to add to the VM.
+    It has a format of `Type:option1,option2,...`.
+The field `Type` can be one of the following values: `FILE`, `DEVICE`, `PIPE`, or `AUTO`.

+    * `FILE:path(,yield)` - Specifies the path to the local file to be used as the serial port.
+        * `yield` (bool) - This is an optional boolean that specifies whether the vm should yield the cpu when polling the port.
+                           By default, the builder will assume this as `FALSE`.
+    * `DEVICE:path(,yield)` - Specifies the path to the local device to be used as the serial port.
+If `path` is empty, then default to the first serial port.
+        * `yield` (bool) - This is an optional boolean that specifies whether the vm should yield the cpu when polling the port.
+                           By default, the builder will assume this as `FALSE`.
+    * `PIPE:path,endpoint,host(,yield)` - Specifies to use the named-pipe "path"
+                                          as a serial port.
+This has a few options that determine how the VM
+                                          should use the named-pipe.
+        * `endpoint` (string) - Chooses the type of the VM-end, which can be either a `client` or `server`.
+        * `host` (string) - Chooses the type of the host-end, which can be either an `app` (application) or `vm` (another virtual-machine).
+        * `yield` (bool) - This is an optional boolean that specifies whether the vm should yield the cpu when polling the port.
+                           By default, the builder will assume this as `FALSE`.

+    * `AUTO:(yield)` - Specifies to use auto-detection to determine the serial port to use.
+This has one option to determine how the VM should support the serial port.
+        * `yield` (bool) - This is an optional boolean that specifies whether the vm should yield the cpu when polling the port.
+                           By default, the builder will assume this as `FALSE`.

 -   `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
 By default this is an empty string, which tells Packer to just forcefully shut down the machine.